farmOS/farm_organic/README.md

 FARM ORGANIC
 ============

-Provides flags for marking records as "Organic" and "Not Organic" in farmOS.
+Provides flags for marking records as "Organic", "Not Organic" and "Transitional Organic" in farmOS.

 This module is an add-on for the [farmOS](http://drupal.org/project/farm) distribution.